-- Students will be prepared to enter a graduate program in religion and/or philosophy.
+- 1. Students will be prepared to enter a graduate program in religion and/or philosophy. - 2.
 Students will develop critical thinking skills.

-Degree Requirements
+Degree Requirements Semester Hours

-General Education Core
+General Education Core 49-55

 Note: The Core should include: REL 241 and either REL 101 or REL 102, PSY 113, and SOC 211.

 Additional Required General Courses 9

+REL 101/REL102 History and Literature of Old or New Testament (not taken in the Core) 3

 REL 201 World Religions 3

-REL 101/REL102 Old or New Testament (not taken in the Core) 3

-REL 251 Philosophy of Religion
+REL 251 Philosophy of Religion 3

 Required Upper-Level Religion/Philosophy Courses

-REL 325 Introduction to Ethics
+REL 325 Introduction to Ethics 3

-REL 370 Christianity and Unbelief
+REL 370 Christianity and Unbelief 3

-REL 371 Concepts of Being Human
+REL 371 Concepts of Being Human 3

-REL 372 Social Ethics
+REL 372 Social Ethics 3

-REL 399 Bioethics
+REL 399 Bioethics 3

-REL 401 History of Christian Thought
+REL 401 History of Christian Thought 3

-REL 412 Twentieth Century Continental Philosophers
+REL 412 Twentieth Century Continental Philosophers 3

-REL 415 Introduction to Contemporary Theology
+REL 415 Introduction to Contemporary Christian Theology 3

-REL 455 Senior Seminar
+REL 455 Senior Seminar in Religion and Philosophy 3

-Religion/Philosophy Upper-Level Electives
+Religion/Philosophy Upper-Level Electives 12

 (students may find the following courses helpful, but are not limited to these)

-REL 301 The Life and Teachings of Jesus
+REL 301 The Life and Teachings of Jesus 3

-REL 311 The Johannine Literature
+REL 311 The Johannine Literature 3

-REL 321 The Life and Letters of Paul
+REL 321 The Life and Letters of Paul 3

-REL 351 Principles of Christian Education
+REL 351 Principles of Christian Education 3

-REL 375 Faith in Popular Culture
+REL 375 Faith in Popular Culture 3

-REL 380 The Battle for God: Fundamentalism in Religious Life
+REL 380 The Battle for God: Fundamentalism in Religious Life 3

 REL 391 Religious and Philosophical Perspectives on the Environment

-REL 440 Religion in America
+REL 440 Religion in America 3

-REL 450 The Holocaust in Historical and Theological Perspective
+REL 450 The Holocaust in Historical Perspective.
+3

-REL 499 Readings in a Specialized Philosophical Topic
+REL 499 Selected Topics and Readings in Religion 3

 General Electives (At least 6 elective hours must be upper level)

-Total Number of Hours Required
+Total Number of Hours Required 121